-Refer to the definition of categorically eligible household and broad-based categorical eligibility (BBCE) in Chapter 2.
+Refer to the definition of categorically eligible household in Chapter 2.
 If any of the following factors are questionable, the worker will verify that a regular categorically eligible household:

 - 1. Contains only members that are TANF and/or SSI recipients - 2.
 Meets the definition of a categorically eligible household - 3.
 Includes all persons who purchase and prepare food together in one SNAP household regardless of whether they are separate units for TANF and/or SSI purposes - 4.
 Includes no persons who have been disqualified under any of the SNAP disqualification provisions such as Intentional Program Violation, Work Registration, etc.